Pop quiz! Which one of these do home sellers find most stressful?

 In many instances, replacing things in the bathroom will make you more money compared to a complete remodel.

-Vanities can be a great investment.
+Vanities can also be a great investment when prepping.

 Is yours outdated?

-Then I would highly consider replacing your vanity before selling.
+Then I would highly consider replacing it.

 Look at your shower fixtures too.